New York Ocean Action Plan

 Ecosystem‐based management (EBM) is a comprehensive, place-based approach to resource management-distinctive from traditional approaches that manage resources individually.
 EBM recognizes that people are an integral part of any ecosystem and that ecosystems are vital in supporting human life.
 EBM also emphasizes the necessity of sound scientific understanding and strong partnerships to address complex and often contentious issues.
 Using EBM, New York can take a comprehensive look at its ocean and coastal resources, leading to better management decisions and healthier communities and ecosystems.

-What areas of the ocean will the Ocean Action Plan address?
+What areas of the ocean does the Ocean Action Plan address?

 The geographic area encompasses the State's ocean waters stretching from New York City to the end of Long Island, including ecological connections to offshore waters out to the edge of the continental shelf.
 Additionally, given the interconnectedness of ocean waters with nearshore waters, the ecological relationship with several estuaries and their habitats will also be examined: the Peconic, Hudson River, and NY-NJ Harbor Estuaries, Long Island Sound, and the lagoonal bays of the south shore of Long Island-Great South Bay, Jamaica Bay, Moriches Bay, Hempstead Bay, and Shinnecock Bay.